Distressing video still on social media - TikTok, Facebook respond

 • Provide comfort and assurance

-• Normalise their response, e.g., 'It's normal to be scared/angry/upset/confused'
+• Normalise their response, e.g., "It's normal to be scared/angry/upset/confused"

-• Don't overreact by taking away the technology – this will make them less likely to talk to you if something else happens and it can make them feel like they are to blame

-Make sure that they know you are glad that they came to you about it."
+• Don't overreact by taking away the technology – this will make them less likely to talk to you if something else happens and it can make them feel like they are to blame.
+Make sure that they know you are glad that they came to you about it.

 Cocker says Netsafe has also posted two advisories that could help parents grapple with the situation: "Understanding TikTok" and "Helping young people exposed to upsetting content."